Chen Yu (actress): 2019–2023

 In 2019, Chen Yu starred in The World Between Us.
 Her acting skills were recognized by the audience and critics.
 This TV series stimulated public discussion about indiscriminate killing and the dilemma of the news media.
-Therefore, it received outstanding ratings.
+It received outstanding ratings.
 When Chen Yu acted in The World Between Us, she liked her role very much, and the role she played was vivid for her.
-However, Chen Yu was too concerned about gain and loss and too eager to be good, so she thought she performed not that well.
+However, Chen Yu was too concerned about gain and loss and too eager to be good, so she thought she didn’t perform that well.
 After that, she could adjust her mentality better.
 In the same year, she also starred in Taiwanese idol dreams Déjà vu and Before We Get Married.

 In 2020, Chen Yu first starred as a leading actress in the movie Do You Love Me As I Love You.
 Although it is never easy to be the lead actress, she still regained her cheerfulness in filming.
 Compared to her participation in The World Between Us, she showed a completely different charm when filming Do You Love Me As I Love You.
 From her initial fright to her present familiarity, she thinks she has fumbled through her acting experience over the years.
 Furthermore, more people know about Chen Yu through this work.
 Chen Yu also acted in the Taiwanese television drama Cometesting and the Political television series Island Nation.

 In the series More Than Blue, Chen Yu acted as the special guest star, Chen Xian-an.
 This tearjerker caused a sensation by the careful production and its reputation.
 She acted as a supporting actress in a Taiwanese romantic fantasy comedy movie Till We Meet Again in 2021.

 In 2022, Chen Yu thought that she had always been recorded as her characters but rarely recorded as Chen Yu, so she attended All Star Sports today.
 It was her first time attending a game show, which was quite different from being an actress.
 She had to join physical training for up to six months and endure the impact of an injury on her work schedule.
-Being able to be recognized by the audience through this reality show is another kind of luck.
-She can show her true personality in front of the audience without reservation.
 Not only attending the game show, she also acted in Golden Dream On Green Island produced by Qseries 2 as a special starring in the same year.

 In 2023, Chen Yu starred as the leading actress in three types of dramas: the movie Mystery Writers, the TV series Could I have your LINE, daughter? and the television film Space Boy.